ING Banner

 The ING PATT

-The ING Panel for the Allocation of UK Telescope Time (PATT) is responsible for the allocation of open time available to the UK community of astronomers on the Isaac Newton Group of Telescopes.
+The ING Panel for the Allocation of UK Telescope Time (ING PATT) is responsible for the allocation of open time available to the UK community of astronomers on the Isaac Newton Group of Telescopes.
 Starting in semester 2020B, the UK PATT Secretary for ING time is located at ING.
 The following are current members of the ING PATT:

 • Dr Stephanie Merritt – Queens University Belfast, UK